KayenM/Text-Sentiment-Predictor/README.md

 <hr>

 <p align="center">
-  We hope FeelText brings joy and clarity to your text analysis journey. ✨📝 Feel free to explore, analyze, and unlock the sentiments of the texts that matter to you!
+  I hope you enjoy using the app!
 If you have any questions or need assistance, don't hesitate to reach out.
 </p>

 <p align="center">